quiet/docs/docs/how.md

 ### Demodulation

+Using the demodulation method specified by the header, we now demodulate all of the frame's payload samples.
+We perform [soft demodulation](https://en.wikipedia.org/wiki/Soft-decision_decoder) so that the samples are demodulated into 8-bit "soft" bits.
+That is, for each bit of data transmitted, we now have an 8-bit value that reflects our belief about what might have been transmitted.
+A soft bit of 0 means that we are highly confident that a 0 was transmitted, 255 means that we are highly confident that a 1 was transmitted, and intermediate values mean we have some level of uncertainty.
+A value of 128 means that we believe either bit was equally likely.
+Preserving this level of uncertainty will help us during the error correction phase, as bits with lower confidence will accumulate less error.

+To use our BPSK example from the modulation section, where we transmitted -1.0 for '0' and 1.0 for '1', imagine that we receive the sequence [0.9, -0.95, 0.1, 0.9].
+If we were to decode these back to single bits, then we would decode this sequence as [1, 0, 1, 1].
+However, if we use soft bits, we get [242, 6, 140, 242].
+This better captures our uncertainty about the '0.1' sample we received, which is nearly as likely to be '0' as it is '1'.

 ### Error Correction

+Now that we have the soft bits demodulated, our next step will be to apply the error correction techniques for the redundancy we added during modulation.
+The error correction will need to be good enough to decode the samples in spite of other noise occuring.
+Even the signal itself becomes noise, as echoes of the signal are picked up by the microphone.

 ### Data Integrity

+Finally, we take the checksum value stored in the header and compare to a checksum of the data recovered after error correction.
+If these checksums match, we can be relatively confident that we have received the transmitted message.
+The bits can now be passed to the user.

+The checksum stage is optional.
+Some applications may be well suited to receive messages with some errors.
+It is up to the user of Quiet Modem to decide whether to checksums should be used.

 ## Thread Safety
 ---

+The Quiet Modem library has some features that help it work well in a [multithreaded](https://en.wikipedia.org/wiki/Thread_(computing)) environment.
+In particular, Quiet assumes that the interface to the soundcard will run on a different thread than the user application.
+Quiet attempts to decouple its functionality so that it can be used in a threadsafe way.

 ### Ring Buffer

+One of the key components of Quiet's threadsafety is a [ring buffer](https://en.wikipedia.org/wiki/Circular_buffer) that allows safe communication between threads.
+Quiet's ring buffer allows any number of readers and any number of writers.
+If the buffer is empty or full, it has mechanisms to allow readers and writers to block until data or space in the buffer is available.

+In general, we try to keep frames of data in buffers, rather than modulated samples.
+This is because a modulated frame uses much more memory than the demodulated payload data.

 ### Send Queue

+On the transmit side of Quiet, we use a ringbuffer to build a send queue.
+This allows senders to queue up packets for transmission as capacity allows.
+When the soundcard is ready for more samples, Quiet can read from the send queue and modulate one or more frames to fill up the soundcard buffer as necessary.

 ### Receive Queue

+On the receive side of Quiet, we have a receive queue.
+Samples are continuously read from the microphone into Quiet's decoder.
+When it has successfully decoded a packet, the packet's payload is written as a complete frame into the receive queue.
+Users of Quiet can perform a blocking read of this queue which will wait until a frame is ready.

 {{ how/platform.md }}